tarek-debug/Forex-Predictor/readme.md

 ## Purpose
 ForEx Predictor s aims to enhance decision-making for traders and businesses by offering predictive insights and actionable recommendations on currency exchange rate movements.
 This project, leveraging a microservices architecture with machine learning models and API integrations for real-time data, serves as a comprehensive tool for navigating the complexities of the foreign exchange market.

+### Minimum Viable Product (MVP)
+The application aims to deliver
+- basic prediction service
+- simple user interface
+- capability of looking back at past searches done by a user

 ## Microservices Architecture

 ### Diagram